-YouTube is one of the many platforms that gives advertisers an avenue of earning money through ad monetization.
+YouTube is one of the many platforms that give advertisers an avenue to earn money through ad monetization.
 How?
 Let’s say you’re an affiliate marketer that’s promoting a brand.
 You can earn by creating content to educate the right target audience about the products and services of the brand.
-In return, the brand can sponsor your video, or give you a commission for each sale you bring in through your YouTube channel.
+In return, the brand can sponsor your video or give you a commission for each sale you bring in through your YouTube channel.

 This concludes our content marketing guide.
 You now have a broader understanding of how you can create your content marketing strategy and the mediums you can use for advertising your brand.